 Some newer anticonvulsant drugs, such as Lyrica and Neurontin, have also begun to show value in research studies as experimental treatments for some anxiety disorders, including panic disorder.

 Important note regarding medications:Some of these drugs can actually produce the anxiety symptoms of a panic attack.
-It is often best to start with a low dose and slowly increase medication for this disorder.
+It is often best to start with a low dose and slowly increase medication as recommended by your health care provider.

 For preventive or maintenance care, psychotherapy offers support and helps minimize fear.
 In some cases, psychotherapy alone can clear up the disorder.
 Cognitive-behavioral therapy helps people learn to deal with panic symptoms by teaching them to recognize that their sense that something terrible is about to happen is actually an irrational thought or belief – a false alarm.
 CBT gradually exposes and desensitizes people to situations that trigger feelings of anxiety and panic, which can also trigger physical symptoms including the sense that you are having a heart attack or going crazy.
 Some behavioral therapists teach breathing and muscle relaxation techniques to help sufferers gain a sense of better control over their bodies during a panic attack, although many experts believe that the cognitive approach of "restructuring" s